openedx/edx-documentation/en_us/shared/developing_course/course_subsections.rst

   .. image:: ../../../shared/images/subsection-delete.png
    :alt: The subsection with Delete icon circled.

-2. When you receive the confirmation prompt, select **Yes, delete this subsection**.
+2. When the confirmation prompt appears, select **Yes, delete this subsection**.